joshuagarrysalcedo/Java-Casino/README.md

 # Java-Casino
-A Simple Command Propt Java Casino Program with Mini Games
+A Simple Command Propt Java Casino Program with Mini Games The main method is located the CasinoTest.java and most of the code is Casino.java
 Hello This is a simple Java Program that copies a slot machine in the casino.
 The length of the code is 2500 + lines and I would be happy if someone can make it shorter If you have any suggestions or comments on how to make the program better please feel free to do so.